Göppingen: Mayors

+Sports

-Local sports club Frisch Auf Göppingen currently in the German first team handball men's top division Handball-Bundesliga.
+Local sports club Frisch Auf Göppingen currently play in the German first team handball men's top division Handball-Bundesliga.

 Media

 Göppingen has its own daily newspaper called "Neue Württembergische Zeitung".
 The "Stuttgarter Zeitung" also has a local editorial office in Göppingen.
 In addition, Göppingen has its own local TV station, the "Filstalwelle".
 It can be received in the local cable network and via the web.
 Göppingen also has "Radio Fips" which is a radio station operated by a non-profit association.